 For one, kids can share in such interests with other kids as consumers - just like they would over baseball cards or TV shows - and two, they can also connect within the technologies, over live chat during video game sessions, or on Facebook, and elsewhere.

-And even beyond that, if they want to take interests to the next level and build their own video games or learn to code in a camp or class setting, that’s another opportunity to forge solid relationships, as they’ll be collaborating and learning with like-minded peers.
+And even beyond that, if they want to take interests to the next level and design their own video games or learn to code in a camp or class setting, that’s another opportunity to forge solid relationships, as they’ll be collaborating and learning with like-minded peers.